alcarney/blog/content/blog/2020/ast-python-frontend.md

 ## Setting up the C Extension {#ext-setup}

-Using [this tutorial][real-python-c-ext] on Real Python as a guide I was able to get a C Extension up and running surprisingly easily.
+Using [this tutorial][real-python-c-ext] from Real Python as a guide I was able to get a C Extension up and running surprisingly easily.
 Be sure to check out the article for details but in short I ended up creating the following directory structure

 ```